pszkotak/openthread/examples/platforms/nrf52811/README.md

     - No parity
     - HW flow control: RTS/CTS

-On Linux system, run the following to connect to the second board.
+Run the following to connect to the second board.

  ```bash
  screen /dev/ttyACM1 115200